Wednesday, November 20, 2024

 *I ended up using two cups of flour.

 This one looks as simple as making muffins: mix dry ingredients, mix wet ingredients, then stir it all together.
 The recipe specifies that the eggs must be beaten before adding them.
 I usually skip that step (mixing everything seems to beat the eggs well enough).
 But today, I followed Fante's directions and beat the egg first.
-We do not contradict the people who told us how to use the pizzelle iron in the first place.
-After melting the butter, we had everything in separate bowls, ready to stir together.
+We do not contradict the people who taught us how to use the pizzelle iron in the first place.

 The batter looked slightly gelatinous in a way that I haven't seen in my previous pizzelles, but five recipes are hardly a vast breadth of experience to draw from.

-And so, only four minutes after I was done measuring everything, we were ready to heat up the iron!
-This is the first time I've wished I started heating it before mixing the batter.
-With all our other recipes, I would have been wasting gas while whipping eggs.
+And so, only four minutes after measuring everything, we were ready to heat up the iron!
+This is the first time I've wished I had turned on the stove before mixing the batter.
+With all our other recipes, I would have been wasting heat while whipping eggs.

 As an amusing side note, some readers may remember when conservative pundits had a short flareup of squawking over gas stoves.
 At the time, I was talking about it to a part-Italian friend of mine who is a climatologist.
 I said that it seemed like no one who was turning gas stoves into a crusade actually did any cooking at home.
 He paused awkwardly, and then said "I cook for myself all the time, and I don't like gas stoves."
 Then he started to pick up speed.
 "As a scientist, I think that---"